-Insurance - coverage for the initiative under OCF's employer practices liability insurance and related policies (varies depending on initiative activities, but commonly $250 per year)
+Insurance - coverage for the Collective under OCF's employer practices liability insurance and related policies (varies depending on Collective activities, but commonly $250 per year)

 Administrative fee - $50 per employee per month

-Costs are automatically deducted monthly from the initiative's budget.
-Once employment is set up, employees will be paid by direct debit and initiatives do not have to take any action to manage ongoing expenses.
+Costs are automatically deducted monthly from the Collective's budget.
+Once employment is set up, employees will be paid by direct debit and Collectives do not have to take any action to manage ongoing expenses.

 Requirements & Policies

 Employees must be located in the US and be allowed to legally work in the US.

 OCF can currently only support salaried, exempt, part-time or full-time employees, not hourly or manual workers.
 For other types of work, you may pay people as independent contractors instead (employment laws allowing - see below).

 All employees have unlimited PTO and we do not track or pay out PTO.